nicolasdanelon/UnofficialDocs/source/reference/build_systems.rst

 Build Systems
 =============

-Build systems let you run your files through external programs and, within Sublime Text, see the output they generate.
+Build systems let you run your files through external programs without leaving Sublime Text, and see the output they generate.

 Build systems consist of two---or optionally three---parts: